 About the Architecture +

-The Fairmont Hotel is one of the most iconic structures to define the skyline of San Francisco’s celebrated Nob Hill neighborhood.
+Fairmont San Francisco is one of the most iconic structures to define the skyline of San Francisco’s celebrated Nob Hill neighborhood.
 The building itself is divided into two parts: the original main structure and its modern tower wing.
 The historical portion of The Fairmont Hotel was built upon a steel frame that extended for seven stories, topped with a magnificent penthouse along the roof.
 Workers filled the frame with a beautiful combination of granite and white terra cotta cladding.
 As such, the hotel bears a striking resemblance to the Beaux-Arts architectural style that was first popularized in the United States during the 1890s.
 According to the U.S. Department of the Interior, additional characteristics that qualified The Fairmont Hotel as having a Beaux-Arts-inspired design were: “A five part composition, prominent central mass, paired columns at the prominent central mass, and arched openings at the base of the building.”
 The building also displayed single, prominent symmetrical elevations that contained both arched and linteled openings between its columns.
 Those elevated platforms cascaded along the hotel’s interior, too, as they were divided into advancing and receding planes.
 Yet, the northeastern corner of the building contains the more recent Fairmont Tower—a 29-story edifice that was developed in 1960.
 The U.S. Department of the Interior considers this segment of the building to be non-historical.

-While Julia Morgan is often credited with designing the final version of The Fairmont Hotel, James and Merritt Reid actually constructed the original hotel.
+While Julia Morgan is often credited with designing the final version of Fairmont San Francisco, James and Merritt Reid actually constructed the original hotel.
 Brothers from New Jersey, James Reid operated as the principal designer in their mutual firm, known as the “Reid Brothers.”
 James had studied at the Massachusetts of Technology, before studying at the École des Beaux-Arts in Paris.
 Merritt, on the other hand, was already active in San Francisco, and implored his brother to join him in the city.
 Together, they formed one of the most influential architectural firms active in the early 20th century.
 Much of their work occurred following the calamitous San Francisco Earthquake of 1906, in which most of the city was entirely reconstructed.
 The Reids subsequently designed numerous structures throughout San Francisco, from gigantic office buildings to single-family residences.
 Among the most important structures that they created were the Call Office Building, the First Congregation Church, and the Cliff House.
 The inspiration or their work came from the City Beautiful movement, which sought to make America’s urban communities more harmonious.
 Like many other likeminded members of the movement, they hoped that by constructing ornate municipal buildings, the residents of every major American city would develop a stronger sense of moral and civic virtue.

-Yet, the Reids work on The Fairmont Hotel was one of their earliest, as they started working on the structure some three years prior to the earthquake.
+Yet, the Reids work on Fairmont San Francisco was one of their earliest, as they started working on the structure some three years prior to the earthquake.
 Tragically, the hotel opened a few months before the calamity hit, which damaged it significantly.
 As such, Theresa Fair Oelrichs and Virginia Fair Vanderbilt hired a new architect, Stanford White, to oversee the building’s reconstruction.
 But White never got to work on the project, as he was shot and killed in New York City just weeks before heading out to San Francisco.
 The two sisters then tasked Julia Morgan with guiding the building’s restoration, particularly for her apt use of employing reinforced concrete.
 (That building material was especially attractive to Theresa Fair Oelrichs and Virginia Fair Vanderbilt, as it was very resilient to all sorts of natural disasters.)

 The first female graduate from the École des Beaux-Arts, Morgan used the original blueprints—as well as her own personal preferences—to reconstruct the hotel.
 Ultimately, she did not deviate too far from the building’s first design, making minor modifications throughout the interior whenever appropriate.
 In the end, Morgan managed to brilliantly redevelop The Fairmont Hotel in a matter of months.
 People across San Francisco hailed her as such, citing both the quality of her work and the speed in which it was finished.